dyarmolenko/easy-flask/README.md

-Nothing interesting here, just flasp sample to train how to write docker file
+Nothing interesting here, just flask sample to train how to write docker file